etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

         // do your test here
       }

-For more information, visit How to develop test cases.
+For more information, visit [How to develop test cases](/developer-guide/etendo-classic/how-to-guides/How_to_create_testcases).

 ##  Test your HQL: the HQL Query Tool

-There is an Etendo HQL Query Tool which allows you to try a HQL query directly in the Etendo Classic interface.
-The module can be found in the central repository or in the forge  here  .
-The user manual of the HQL Query Tool can be found  here  .
+There is an Etendo HQL Query Tool which allows you to try an HQL query directly in the Etendo Classic interface.
+The module can be found in the central repository or in the forge  here.
+The user manual of the HQL Query Tool can be found  here.

 ##  Calling Processes/Stored Procedures from the DAL